Moderustic Aquatic Glassel Fireplace Glass Rocks Propane FireplacesModerustic Aquatic Glassel Fireplace Glass Rocks Propane Fireplaces

 fp 30

 The fireplace below is s typical simple install.
-Paint, glass, fire and your done.
-This is all Starfire over an 18 18 burner and 1 can of paint, black.
+Paint, glass, fire and you are done.
+This is all Starfire Base Glass over an 18 18 burner and 1 can of paint, black.
 This is how simple it really is!

 jan 1jan 6